latinacode/Create-a-Tableau-Story/README.md

 I should save multiple versions of your data visualization after I make changes to it.
 Remember to save related files with similar numbers.

-When should I save your files?
-I should save your files whenever I have a working version of your data visualization.
-If I get feedback and make changes, then create a new file and save the file as another version.

 My goal is to build evidence that I have shared the visualization, received feedback, and responded to that feedback.
 I need to submit an initial version of your data visualization and the final version with the corresponding write-up.

-## Step Seven - Review
-Use the Project Rubric to review the project.